Documentation Required for Cruise Travel...

 All citizens, regardless of age (including infants) are required to show a passport to re-enter the United States

-from Canada, Mexico, Panama, Bermuda, the Caribbean and the rest of the World.
+BY AIR from Canada, Mexico, Panama, Bermuda, the Caribbean and the rest of the World.
 Passports must be valid

 for at least 6 months after sailing.
 Passengers who's Alaska cruise itinerary includes a port call to a Canadian city, or